 Oahu has six times the population of the next most populated island and receives twice as many visitors as the next most visited island.
 This has done a good bit of damage to the health of the sea life.

-For sure, Oahu snorkeling does not compare to the Big Island or Maui; it has fewer locations and the health of the sea life is not as magnificent.
+For sure, Oahu snorkeling does not compare to Maui or the Big Island; it has fewer locations and the health of the sea life is not as magnificent.
 So consider adding one of those islands to your trip for better snorkeling.

 It’s a Beautiful Island